please check us out on facebook, instagram, and you tube

 the man behind the brush: landscape artist ray stanford strong

-The video recording of Mark Humpal’s presentation about Ray Strong can now be found on the VIDEO ARCHIVES page of our website.
+The video recording of Mark Humpal’s presentation about Ray Strong can now be found on the VIDEO ARCHIVE page of our website.
 In this illustrated talk, Mark shares the story of Ray Strong’s long life: from his childhood in Oregon to his final years in Three Rivers, California.
 Along the way, he discusses Strong’s teachers, mentors, collaborators, and major accomplishments.
 The original in-person presentation took place at the Grace Hudson Museum on September 7, 2024, the day after the opening of Earth Portraiture: Ray Strong’s Northern California Landscapes, for which Mark served as guest curator.
 You can also access the video by clicking HERE.

 This video was recorded and edited by Fuller Digital Media.

-2:00 to 4:00 PM
+7:00 to 9:00 PM

 Muwekma Ohlone, Stanford Pow Wow.